google/blockly-samples/plugins/serialize-disabled-interactions/README.md

 # @blockly/plugin-serialize-disabled-interactions [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

-A [Blockly](https://www.npmjs.com/package/blockly) plugin that for the JSON serialization system that serializes which are blocks are not deletable, movable, or editable.
+A [Blockly](https://www.npmjs.com/package/blockly) plugin for the JSON serialization system that serializes blocks which are not deletable, movable, or editable.

 ## Installation